 THEA 5716

-In this topics course, which is paired with Introduction to Stage Combat: Armed (THEA 5716), students will learn the basics of stage fighting with an emphasis on safety.
-Actors will be taught to create effective stage violence, from hair pulling and choking to sword fighting, with a minimum of risk.
-Basic techniques will be incorporated into short scenes to give students experience performing fights in classic and modern contexts.
-Each semester will culminate in a skills-proficiency test aimed at certification in one of eight weapon forms.
+Students will learn the basics of armed and unarmed stage fighting, emphasizing safety.
+Actors will be taught to create effective stage violence, from hair pulling and choking to sword fighting, with minimum risk.
+Basic techniques will be incorporated into short scenes to provide students with experience performing fights in both classic and modern contexts.
+Each semester will culminate in a skills-proficiency showcase, which allows students to perform their scenes for an audience.